 - When we cost out curb repairs at a property, it will depend largely on the total amount of linear footage involved, the total number of locations (how many spots are damaged at the property), and roughly how much of the work can be formed by machine versus how much needs to be formed by hand (small sections, hard to reach areas, etc.)

 - On average, a curb repair will cost around $8-$18 per foot.

 Winter damage left unfixed can lead to liability concerns like slips, trips, and falls, complete deterioration of your parking lot, and an overall decrease in curb appeal.
 When accounting for the cost of your asphalt repair, we can assess your property to evaluate the repairs that need to be completed and provide you with an exact price.
 Please use the generalized estimations above as a starting point, but understand that each project varies significantly due to many factors that we cannot assess until we see your property.

 Now is the time to have your property inspected and to schedule all your repairs for the warmer season!
 The best way to proactively protect your paving investment and your tenants is by having regular inspections performed by your professional pavers, and conducting regular maintenance.
 Crack filling, pothole repair, patching, and sealcoating are the most effective ways to protect your asphalt pavement to make sure that you are getting the most out of your investment.

-When considering which paving company to select, take into account the importance of proper installation, and that this installation quality, as well as use of good materials, will directly correlate to the length of your pavement’s life.
+When considering which paving company to select, take into account the importance of proper installation and that this installation quality, as well as the use of good materials, will directly correlate to the length of your pavement’s life.
 The cheaper and thinner your pavement is, the less likely it will last as long as it should.
 For any and all of your asphalt and paving needs, contact EastCoat Pavement to get your free consultation!